LeNPaul/portfolio-jekyll-theme/_posts/2021-07-21-Wednesday-Part-Deux.md

 layout: post
 title: "Now Playing ..."
 ---
-This weekend, I was drinking with the guys from Pandemonial, and at one point, one of them said to the other something along the lines of, "You should send Gerrit some music."
+This weekend, I was drinking with the guys from **Pandemonial**, and at one point, one of them said to the other something along the lines of, "You should send Gerrit some music."
 The answer came swiftly: "No. Not before it's mastered."
 "But it may serve as the inspiration for the logo."
 Little did he know that I usually always go about my work without listening to a band's music.

 In part this is because I'm, well -- usually always the last to hear the music, sometimes for no other reason than that I often start working on a band's logo even before the band has started recording.
 But it's also because I'm not always in the mood for Black or Death Metal or whatever.
 In fact, recently I developed a taste for more subdued Doom Metal and yes, even a bit more poppy music.